codecrafters-io/build-your-own-grep/stage_descriptions/multiple-matches-04-vq9.md

 If at least one line matches the specified pattern:

 - The exit code of the program should be 0
-- Print matching lines until reaching the max-count; do not print more than the max-count lines
+- Print matching lines until reaching the `max-count`.
+Do not print more than the `max-count` lines

 ### Notes